The Audition That Changed Everything

 You don’t need a “special” voice.
 You need control over the voice you have.

-- Breath control: Learn to support your voice from your diaphragm, not your throat.
-When I started practicing breathing exercises daily, my vocal stamina tripled.
+- Breath control: support your voice from your diaphragm, not your throat.

-- Pitch and tone variation: Practice shifting your voice up and down, soft and loud, without straining.
+- Pitch and tone variation: shift your voice up and down, soft and loud, without straining.

-- Resonance: Understand where sound sits in your body (chest, throat, nasal, head voice) and how to move it around.
+- Resonance: understand where sound sits in your body (chest, throat, nasal, head voice) and how to move it.

-I learned most of this from YouTube vocal coaches and online acting courses that focused specifically on voice work.
-You don’t need to drop thousands on private lessons right away.
-Just start.
+I learned most of this from YouTube vocal coaches and online acting courses focused on voice work.
+You don’t need to drop thousands on private lessons to start.

 2. Master Acting, Not Just Reading

-When I worked on Going Home (a short I directed about a soldier returning from deployment), the VO for the letter-reading scene needed to carry the entire emotional weight of the story.
-The actor who nailed it wasn’t the one with the best “announcer voice”—it was the one who understood the character’s grief.
+When I worked on Going Home, a short I directed about a soldier returning from deployment, the VO for the letter-reading scene had to carry the entire emotional weight of the story.
+The actor who nailed it wasn’t the one with the best “announcer voice” — it was the one who understood the character’s grief.

 Take acting classes.
 Do improv.
 Read plays out loud.
-Practice cold reads where you interpret a script you’ve never seen before.
+Practice cold reads on scripts you’ve never seen.
 These skills translate directly to voice work.

 3. Learn the Technical Side